Window Replacement from Storm Damage

 In the next step, you should notify your insurer about the damages.

-Claims must be submitted in a timely manner.
+Claims must be submitted promptly.
 There is a one-year limit on when insurance companies can file a claim after damage occurs.
 If you have questions about your insurance policy, you should call or email your company.

 Organize your contacts by keeping them in a folder.
 Photographs and receipts (for example, housing proof if your home was temporarily uninhabitable due to the storm) are required.

 The next step is to contact a few reputable contractors.
-As mentioned earlier in this article, if you are based in the Denver Metro area, then you can contact Window Replacement Denver that are reliable and have reasonable rates.
+As mentioned earlier in this article, if you are based in the Denver Metro area, then you can contact Window Replacement Denver which is reliable and has reasonable rates.

 During your appointment, they will assess the cost of repair or window replacement and provide you with a complimentary project quote.
 To make sure you get a fair assessment of your storm-damaged home, ask your contractor to be present.